tendermint/tendermint/docs/tutorials/go-built-in.md

 ## 1.3 Writing a Tendermint Core application

-Tendermint Core communicates with an application through the Application BlockChain Interface (ABCI).
+Tendermint Core communicates with an application through the Application BlockChain Interface (ABCI) protocol.
 All of the message types Tendermint uses for communicating with the application can be found in the ABCI [protobuf file](https://github.com/tendermint/spec/blob/b695d30aae69933bc0e630da14949207d18ae02c/proto/tendermint/abci/types.proto).

 We will begin by creating the basic scaffolding for an ABCI application in a new `app.go` file.
-The first step is to create a new type, `KVStoreApplication` with the methods that implement the abci `Application` interface.
+The first step is to create a new type, `KVStoreApplication` with methods that implement the abci `Application` interface.

 Create a file called `app.go` and add the following contents: